 - There are no antennae.

 - Merostomata.
 The only member alive today is Limulus, the horseshoe "crab".
 It has existed in the sea virtually unchanged for 200 million years.

 - scorpions, mites, ticks, spiders, daddy longlegs [View].

 The features of these animals are listed above.
-The most prominent members of this group belong to the echinoderms and the chordates.

 - the crustacea are paraphyletic; that is, the single common ancestor from which all the animals we call crustaceans are descended was also the ancestor of another group, the insects (Hexapoda).
 So insects are terrestrial crustaceans!